MERCER COUNTY PENNSYLVANIA

 - Expect lines at certain times of the day, especially first thing in the morning, around lunch time and then after dinner.
 The shortest waits usually occur mid-morning or mid-afternoon.

-- Voters are permitted to wear political attire into the polling place.
+- Mercer County voters are permitted to wear political attire into the polling place.
 Voters cannot, however, do or say anything beyond simply wearing the item or they will be asked to leave.
 Poll workers and poll watchers are not permitted to wear political attire.

-- ALL voters IN LINE at 8 p.m. – even if that line stretches outside the building – are permitted by law to vote.
-If you are NOT IN LINE at 8 p.m. when the Judge of Elections announces the polls are closed, you are NOT allowed to vote.
+- ALL voters in line at 8 p.m. – even if that line stretches outside the building and down the street – are permitted by law to vote.
+If you are NOT in line at 8 p.m. when the Judge of Elections announces the polls are closed, you are NOT allowed to vote.
+The Judge should assign a poll worker to mark the last person who was IN LINE at 8 p.m.

 - Election returns will be posted as they arrive at the courthouse on the county’s Web site at www.mcc.co.mercer.pa.us.